If you’re confused about the difference between customer relationship management software (CRM) and marketing automation software, you’re not alone.

 While sales and marketing are two of the most fundamental aspects of any enterprise, the number of tools available to facilitate them has skyrocketed over the last several years.

-Even though CRM and marketing automation are designed to make working with your company’s leads and customers easier, there are several key differences between the two systems that are important to understand in order to use each effectively.
+Even though CRM and marketing automation are designed to make working with your company’s leads and customers easier, several key differences between the two systems are essential to understand to use each effectively.

-Businesses that have a clear distinction between their marketing and sales teams will have an easier time understanding which tool is right for which department, and why.
+Businesses that clearly distinguish between their marketing and sales teams will easily understand which tool is right for which department and why.

 What Is Marketing Automation Software?

-The fundamental role of marketing automation software is to capture, qualify, and engage any user that has expressed interest in your company’s products or services.
+The fundamental role of marketing automation software is to capture, qualify, and engage any user who has expressed interest in your company’s products or services.

 How a user expresses interest will vary depending on your business, but some common examples include: